ledgerloops/strategy-pit/DLD.md

 ![O-loop](https://private-user-images.githubusercontent.com/408412/323499096-c3ffc1c5-d270-4f91-883b-6cdb49ab5d31.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTM1MjU5MDcsIm5iZiI6MTcxMzUyNTYwNywicGF0aCI6Ii80MDg0MTIvMzIzNDk5MDk2LWMzZmZjMWM1LWQyNzAtNGY5MS04ODNiLTZjZGI0OWFiNWQzMS5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjQwNDE5JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI0MDQxOVQxMTIwMDdaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT0yZTE0YTBkMzY4MzQwOTA0OWVhZGI1YzQzYzExMWYwYjgxZmE3NTJjZDcwMDcxOWFjZjZkMGM2NjRhMGZiNzVjJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.-kTHEd_LxbT2x3wv89NkF3g-COd_q8kz3Gl6fLrvnIQ)

-When a node sees a trace come in that it has minted itself, it can immediately conclude that a loop was found, but in order to trace it, and to deal with other cases in which there may still be doubt, this algorithm uses Traces (see below) which do the final loop detection, using the information from the Probe paths.
+When a node sees a probe come in that it has minted itself, it can immediately conclude that a loop was found, but in order to trace its path, and to deal with other cases in which there may still be doubt, this algorithm uses Traces (see below) which do the final loop detection, using the information from the Probe paths.